bGray88/calance_bootstrap_csv/README.md

 * III) Click on 'Collect Info' in the Navbar.
 * IV) Input an absolute or relative save destination for your CSV file and click the 'Process' button.
 * V) View the info in the new window about the CSV file created.
-* VI) Locate your new CSV file in destination you had selected.
+* VI) Locate your new CSV file in the destination you had selected.

 ![alt text](src/public/images/readme/readme-sample-form.png)